The definitive guide to talking to women and not weirding them out.

 Body language can be confusing so mostly pay attention to proximity.
 Discomfort isn’t necessarily bad though.
 She may be intimidated, the same way we get intimidated by hot women.
 Just proceed accordingly and let her warm up to you (or walk away).

-If you replace your fears with confidence you’ll never have to worry about being “creepy” again.
+If you replace your fears with confidence you’ll never have to worry about being “creepy” when you approach women again.

 Liked this post?
 Download the free audio version!